The planner module is responsible in parsing a (multi) search request and generating a logical model. This logical model is then

 This module introduces the concept of

-Tuple Collectors which are responsible for collecting tuples created by a
+Vectorized Pipeline which is responsible for processing and collecting tuples created by a

 Join task and shuffling them across the shards or nodes in the cluster.